Artists and residents creating together for community.

 We are fiscally-sponsored by Cincinnati Development Fund.

 Margy Waller is founder and Serendipity Director for Art on the Streets, senior fellow at Topos Partnership, and was a leader in the transformation of ArtsWave, an arts advocacy and support non-profit.
-She is an advisor to national organizations like Americans for the Arts, PolicyLink, and LISC, currently serving as field coordinator for four leading creative placemaking organizations, ArtPlace, Kresge Foundation, National Endowment for the Arts, and Arizona State University.
+She is an advisor to national organizations like Americans for the Arts, PolicyLink, Mayors' Institute On City Design, and LISC, served as field coordinator for four leading creative placemaking organizations, ArtPlace, Kresge Foundation, National Endowment for the Arts, and Arizona State University.

 Previously she was Visiting Fellow at the Brookings Institution, with a joint appointment in the Economic Studies and Metropolitan Policy programs.
 Prior to Brookings, she was Senior Advisor on domestic policy in the Clinton-Gore White House.